weavejester/intentions/README.md

 [![Build Status](https://travis-ci.org/weavejester/intentions.svg?branch=master)](https://travis-ci.org/weavejester/intentions)

-Intentions are a tool for runtime polymorphism in Clojure, and behave the same as multimethods with one key exception.
-Where multimethods *override* inherited behavior, intentions *combine* it.
+Intentions are a tool for runtime polymorphism in Clojure and ClojureScript.
+They behave the much same as multimethods, with one key
+exception: where multimethods *override* inherited behavior, intentions *combine* it.

 ## Installation